Procurement

 This includes everything from making sure you’re working with stakeholders to understanding their needs, and subsequently making sure the vendor you choose offers everything stakeholders have told you is important.
 The whole point of the procurement process: ensuring you make decisions that meet your team’s needs and don’t cost you more than anticipated.

-What is sourcing in SaaS?
+What is sourcing?

-You’re effectively vetting a wide range of SaaS companies to make sure they meet your needs, fall within your price range, and tick all the boxes outlined by your stakeholders.
+You’re effectively vetting a wide range of companies to make sure they meet your needs, fall within your price range, and tick all the boxes outlined by your stakeholders.
 The goal of the sourcing process is to create a short list of qualified vendors that you can turn to in the later stages of procurement for demos, walkthroughs, and sales calls.

 There are a couple of notable differences between software sourcing and procurement.
 The first is that sourcing is only part of the procurement process.
 It typically happens after you’ve talked to stakeholders, assessed your business needs, and defined your criteria for purchasing, but before you actually make the purchase.